teelur/budget-board/README.md

 - Estimate completion date given a monthly contribution.
 - Estimate monthly contibution given a target completion date.
 - Option to include interest rate in the calculations.
+- Click on a budget to view more details such as monthly trends and associated accounts.

 #### Trends View